Ultraviolet light therapy: Safety and side effects

+A 2024 multi-centre study reported higher incidences of squamous cell carcinoma, basal cell carcinoma and melanoma among patients treated with narrow-band UVB, highlighting the need for long-term dermatological surveillance.

+The reason is that the therapeutic dose with narrowband UVB is higher than the dose that causes DNA damage, which appears as skin redness.

 Side-effects may include itching and redness of the skin due to UVB exposure, and possibly sunburn, if patients do not minimize exposure to natural UV rays during treatment days.
-Cataracts can frequently develop if the eyes are not protected from UVB light exposure.
+Cataracts can frequently develop if the eyes are not protected from UV light exposure.
 To date, there is no link between an increase in a patient's risk of skin cancer and the proper use of narrow-band UVB phototherapy.
 "Proper use" is generally defined as reaching the "Sub-Erythemic Dose" (S.E.D.), the maximum amount of UVB your skin can receive without burning.
 Certain fungal growths under the toenail can be treated using a specific wavelength of UV delivered from a high-power LED (light-emitting diode) and can be safer than traditional systemic drugs.

-Phototherapy for neonatal jaundice in infants uses blue light, not UV.